Hicksville, New York: Demographics

-2000 census

-Per the 2000 U.S. Census, there were 41,261 people, 13,710 households, and 10,844 families living in the CDP.
-The population density was 6,057.2 per square mile (2,339.3/km2).
-There were 13,912 housing units at an average density of 2,042.4/sq mi (788.8/km2).
-The racial makeup of the CDP was 84.56% White, 1.36% African American, 0.11% Native American, 9.04% Asian, 0.03% Pacific Islander, 3.05% from other races, and 1.84% from two or more races.
-Hispanic or Latino of any race were 9.26% of the population.
+As of the 2020 United States census, there were 43,869 people, and 13,409 households residing in the CDP.
+The population density was 6,458.9 people per square mile.

+The racial makeup of the CDP was 47.2% White, 32.8% Asian, 3.4% African American, 0.2% Native American, 6.9% from two or more races, and Hispanic or Latino of any race were 13.6% of the population.

-The median income for a household in the CDP was $82,231, and the median income for a family was $94,910.
-Males had a median income of $52,112 versus $46,278 for females.
-The per capita income for the CDP was $50,283.
-About 2.4% of families and 3.7% of the population were below the poverty line, including 3.9% of those under age 18 and 4.3% of those age 65 or over.
+For the period 2017–2021, the median annual income for a household in the CDP was $123,230.
+The per capita income for the CDP was $46,504.
+About 4.1% of people were below the poverty line.

-South Asian population
+Asian population growth

 By 1996 there were around four to five restaurants in Hicksville serving South Asian cuisine, and this started the ascent of a "Little India" there.

+Between 2010 and 2020, Asian populations in Hicksville grew faster than the population as a whole.
+During this period, Hicksville's Asian population grew from 8,139 to 14,178, comprising 32.3% of the town's population.
+By 2020, Hicksville had become "a hub" of Indian-American life, with multiple South Asian grocery stores, clothing shops, and restaurants, serving the religious, economic, financial, and cultural needs of its many South Asian residents.

+Government

+As an unincorporated hamlet within the Town of Oyster Bay, Hicksville is governed directly by the town's government, which is seated in Oyster Bay.

+Politics

+In the 2024 U.S. presidential election, the majority of Hicksville voters voted for Donald J. Trump (R).

 Education

 School districts

 Hicksville is primarily located within the boundaries of the Hicksville Union Free School District.
 However, a small part of the hamlet's southeastern corner is located within the boundaries of the Bethpage Union Free School District while a small portion of the hamlet's northeastern corner is located within the boundaries of the Syosset Central School District.
 As such, children who reside within Hicksville and attend public schools go to school in one of these three districts depending on where they live within the hamlet.
+In 2023, Hicksville High School was ranked in the top 30% of New York schools by the National Center for Education Statistics.